-Highlights of 2020 include:
+Highlights of 2021 include:

-- Increasing sales 39% from 2019, - Increasing earnings by 280% from 2019, - Achieving \$121.0 million of earnings before income taxes, - Generating \$143.8 million of cash from operations, - Acquiring substantially all of the Marlin Firearms assets for \$28.3 million in conjunction with the bankruptcy of Remington Outdoors Company, Inc., - Continuing its commitment to, and investment in, new product development, which resulted in the introduction of exciting new products.
-New product sales, including the Wrangler revolver, the Ruger-57 pistol, the LCP II in .22 LR pistol, the PC Charger, and the AR-556 pistol, represented \$111 million or 22% of firearm sales, - Decreasing finished goods inventory 58,600 units and distributor inventories of the Company's products 231,200 units, positioning us well for 2021.
-In the aggregate, total Company and distributor inventories decreased by 86% in 2020, - Declaring and paying a \$5.00 per share special dividend in addition to the four regular quarterly dividends, resulting in a return of \$113.9 million to shareholders, and - Ending the year with a cash and short-term investment balance of \$141.2 million and no debt.
+- Increasing sales 28% from 2020, - Increasing production by 30% from 2020, - Increasing earnings by 73% from 2020, - Achieving \$206.6 million of earnings before income taxes and earnings per share of \$8.78, - Achieving 109% return on net operating assets, - Generating \$172.3 million of cash from operations and EBITDA of \$232.9 million, - Continuing its commitment to, and investment in, new product development, which resulted in the introduction of exciting new products.
+New product sales, which included the Ruger-57, the PC Charger, the MAX-9 pistol, the Wrangler, the LCP II in .22 LR, the LCP MAX pistol, and the Marlin 1895 lever-action rifle, represented \$155.5 million, or 22%, of firearm sales, - Declaring and paying four regular quarterly dividends, resulting in the return of \$59.1 million to shareholders, and - Ending the year with cash and short-term investments of \$221.0 million and no debt.

-Based on the 2020 performance, the Compensation Committee made the following compensation determinations with respect to the 2020 compensation for our Named Executive Officers:
+Based on the 2021 performance, the Compensation Committee made the following compensation determinations with respect to the 2021 compensation for our Named Executive Officers:

-- Authorized the achievement of our performance-based non-equity incentive of 193% of target for the Company Officers; - Authorized the achievement of our performance-based non-equity incentive of 200% of target for certain eligible non-officer employees; - Authorized a discretionary bonus incentive of 7% of the annual target for the Company Officers, in recognition of the successful management of the challenges presented by the COVID-19 pandemic and the achievement of robust financial results; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing and bonuses; and - Determined that the performance criteria for the 2020, 2019, and 2018 annual performance-based equity awards were partially achieved.
-To date, achievement of the 2020, 2019 and 2018 awards total 67%, 48%, and 83%, respectively.
+- Authorized the achievement of our performance-based non-equity incentive of 137.5% of target for the Company Officers: - Authorized the achievement of our performance-based non-equity incentive of 146.8% of target for certain eligible non-officer employees; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing and bonuses; and - Determined that the performance criteria for the 2021, 2020, and 2019 annual performance-based equity awards were at least partially achieved.
+To date, achievement of the 2021, 2020 and 2019 awards total 67%, 133%, and 90%, respectively.

-The Compensation Committee believes that these actions related to incentive compensation illustrate the alignment of our pay and performance for 2020.
-In light of the Company's financial accomplishments and our pay-forperformance philosophy, the Compensation Committee recommends that our shareholders vote "FOR" this year's resolution to approve the Named Executive Officer ("NEO") compensation as described in this Proxy Statement.
+The Compensation Committee believes that these actions related to incentive compensation illustrate the alignment of our pay and performance for 2021.
+In light of the Company's financial accomplishments and our pay-for-performance philosophy, the Compensation Committee recommends that our shareholders vote "FOR" this year's resolution to approve the Named Executive Officer ("NEO") compensation as described in this Proxy Statement.